 You can find Illinois probate information for your particular situation if you know the name of the city, town or village where your decedent lived when they died and you will be taken directly to the information for the Circuit Court that has probate jurisdiction over that decedent's Illinois estate.
 In some instances you may have to determine in which County your decedent lived, as several towns are in more than one county.
 If you know the county name, then you will be taken directly to the probate information for that Illinois County's Circuit Court.
 You will also find links to the Illinois Statutes relating to Probate laws and Rules adopted by the Illinois Supreme Court and various Circuit Courts relating to the probate procedures in those courts.

 The Law office of Paul P. Didzerekis provides this information.
-Mr. Didzerekis has practiced Probate Law and Estate Planning in Illinois for more than 45 years and has lectured on probate law and provides legal services in the areas of probate, estate administration, estate planning, general civil litigation and real estate law.
-He will be pleased to answer your probate questions if you will submit them through the "Contact Us" buttons on the left side of this page or below.
-Mr. Didzerekis, for the past eight years, has been selected by his peers to be among the top 5 % of lawyers in Illinois practicing in these areas and is therefore a member of the Leading Lawyers Network.
-He was recently (January 2004 and in 2011) listed in "West Suburban Living" magazine as a lawyer that other lawyers would choose when they personally needed estate planning or probate assistance.
+Mr. Didzerekis has practiced Probate Law and Estate Planning in Illinois for more than 50 years and has lectured on probate law and provides legal services in the areas of probate, estate administration, estate planning, general civil litigation and real estate law.
+He will be pleased to answer your probate questions if you will submit them through the "Contact Us" buttons on the left side of this page or below OR BY CALLING 630-653-7710.
+Mr. Didzerekis, for the past ten years, has been selected by his peers to be among the top 5 % of lawyers in Illinois practicing in these areas and is therefore a member of the Leading Lawyers Network.
+He was recently (January 2004 and in 2016) listed in "West Suburban Living" magazine as a lawyer that other lawyers would choose when they personally needed estate planning or probate assistance.
 By appointment of the Illinois Governor, he served for ten years as the Public Administrator of DuPage County, Illinois.
 As the former Public Administrator he probated and administered the estates of individuals who died without known heirs and other estates as assigned to him by the Probate Judge of DuPage County, Illinois.
 He is past Chairman of the DuPage County Estate Planning and Probate Committee of the DuPage County Bar Association.
 Mr. Didzerekis is a past Member of the DuPage County Board and the DuPage County Forest Preserve Commission.
 He has served on the Republican Central committee of DuPage County and the boards of directors of several charities and service organizations and published numerous articles on Probate, Estate Planning, Wills, Trusts and other law related subjects.